 3. Reduced costs

-From reducing the spend on overtime through to better absence management (including reducing unplanned absences), data-driven WFM has the power to help you slash costs across all areas of your organisation.
+From reducing the spending on overtime to better absence management (including reducing unplanned absences), data-driven WFM has the power to help you slash costs across all areas of your organization.
 It will help you balance your planned costs against results to create the most profitable resource plan.